Twipped/CurvyAndTrans.com/posts/2019-03-20.1023.D0C809/index.md

 The Matrix is a trans allegory, depicting numerous metaphors for the experience of going through a gender transition.
 Now, you might be saying to me "Jocelyn, that sure seems like a stretch."
 After all, they made the film almost a decade before transitioning, how could that be true?
 Well, as they say, you cannot be told what The Matrix is, you can only be shown.

-Credit where due, a lot of this post is inspired by [this fantastic twitter thread](https://twitter.com/glitchliz/status/966061698837876736) by Liz Bell.
+Credit where due, a lot of this post is inspired by [this fantastic twitter thread](https://twitter.com/glitchliz/status/966061698837876736) by Elizabeth Bell.

 <div class="grid-row">
   <a href="../01-1.jpeg"><img src="../01-1.jpeg" alt="SMITH: The orders were for your protection."></a>